PragyaBansal12/MediMimes-Medicine-Tracker/README.md

 ---
 ### Future Improvements

--adding session memory to chatbot
+- adding session memory to chatbot
--multi-intent messages in chatbot
+- multi-intent messages in chatbot
--critical notifications choice for patient for nudge notifications -map based doctor recommendation system
+- critical notifications choice for patient for nudge notifications -map based doctor recommendation system
 -trend analysis for patient in dashboard (present in chatbot) -payment gateway for appointment and premium feature access